Year of the RAT

 On 24 June 1939, the Navy awarded Aircraft Radio Corporation its first

-contract for the "command receiver" so well known by countless flight crews and radio amateurs
+contract for what would become the "command receiver" so well known by countless flight crews and radio amateurs

 after the war.
 This is a relatively complete set of that first production contract, for the RAT